What is a list serv and how does it work?

 Association list servs are not moderated

 Once you've subscribed to any of the Association's list servs, all messages that are correctly addressed will be posted to the list.
-The Credit Union Association of New York does not censor any mail.
+The New York Credit Union Association does not censor any mail.
 But the list serv administrator does hold the right to remove individuals who abuse the list in any way.